Siddhib022/TaskNova/README.md

 - Vite

 ---
-TaskNova
-│
-├── public
-├── src
-│ ├── components
-│ ├── App.jsx
-│ └── main.jsx
-│
-├── index.html
-├── package.json
-└── vite.config.js

----

 ## ⚙️ Installation and Setup

-1️⃣ Clone the repository
+1️⃣ Clone the repository:
 git clone https://github.com/Siddhib022/TaskNova.git

-2️⃣ Navigate to the project folder cd TaskNova
+2️⃣ Navigate to the project folder: cd TaskNova

-3️⃣ Install dependencies
+3️⃣ Install dependencies:
 npm install

-4️⃣ Run the development server npm run dev
+4️⃣ Run the development server: npm run dev

 The app will run on: